The Shaggs: 1980s: Cult following and reissues

+Terry Adams of the band NRBQ (pictured in 2007) became a fan of the Shaggs and helped reissue Philosophy of the World in 1980.

 By the 1980s, copies of Philosophy of the World had circulated among musicians.
-It developed a cult following, with fans including Frank Zappa, Bonnie Raitt, Jonathan Richman and Carla Bley.
+It developed a cult following, with fans including Frank Zappa, Patti Smith, Bonnie Raitt, Jonathan Richman, Carla Bley and Terry Adams of NRBQ.
 Zappa is often quoted as having called the Shaggs "better than the Beatles", but this may be apocryphal.
 Tracks were played by the Boston radio station WBCN-FM.

-The Shaggs also attracted fans in Terry Adams and Tom Ardolino of the American band NRBQ.
-Adams said he saw beauty and originality in the music and that it was "outside of the normal thinking process for songwriting at the time".
-He felt it "needed to be heard" and that people would like it.
+Adams said he saw beauty and originality in the music, that it was "outside of the normal thinking process for songwriting at the time", and that there was an audience for it.
 He traced the Wiggin sisters and convinced them to reissue Philosophy of the World in 1980 under NRBQ's record label, Rounder Records.
 According to Adams, the sisters were hesitant to reissue the album and initially assumed they would have to pay for it themselves.
+They had no idea of the following it had attracted.
+According to the filmmaker Ken Kwapis, who later made a documentary about the Shaggs, Adams became their archivist.

-Reviewing the reissue for Rolling Stone, Debra Ray Cohen described Philosophy of the World as "the sickest, most stunningly awful wonderful record I've heard in ages".
-In another Rolling Stone review that year, Chris Connelly suggested that it could be the worst album ever recorded.
+Reviewing the reissue for Rolling Stone, Debra Rae Cohen described Philosophy of the World as "the sickest, most stunningly awful wonderful record I've heard in ages".
+In another Rolling Stone review that year, Chris Connelly suggested it was the worst album ever recorded.
 Rolling Stone awarded it their "Comeback of the Year" honor.
-Writing for The Village Voice, Lester Bangs asked: "How do they sound?
+In The Village Voice, Lester Bangs wrote: "How do they sound?
 Perfect!
 They can't play a lick!
 But mainly they got the right attitude, which is all rock 'n' roll's ever been about from day one."
 He wrote that Philosophy of the World could stand with albums by the Beatles, Bob Dylan and Teenage Jesus and the Jerks as "one of the landmarks of rock 'n' roll history".
 In 2004, Pitchfork observed that the Shaggs had been "embraced by the exact opposite audience Austin desired: the longhaired avant-garde intellectuals".

 Adams and Ardolino curated a new release, the 1982 compilation Shaggs' Own Thing, comprising unreleased recordings made between 1969 and 1975.
 The title track is a duet between Austin and his eldest son, Robert.
 Pitchfork described it as "particularly disturbing" and unintentionally oedipal, noting that Austin sings of catching another man, his son, "doin' it" with "his girl".
 In 1988, Philosophy of the World and Shaggs' Own Thing were remastered and rereleased by Rounder Records as the compilation The Shaggs.